How is Zeffy free?

 FAQs on the best time to fundraise for nonprofit organizations

-Through strategic content and built-in giving tools, nonprofits can now turn everyday supporters into active supporters of their cause.
-The key is consistency - share authentic moments, celebrate donor impact, and make giving feel natural rather than forced.
+Social media transforms how nonprofits connect with donors.
+These platforms turn one-way announcements into ongoing conversations, letting organizations share real-time impact stories and updates.
+Through strategic content and built-in giving tools, nonprofits can turn everyday supporters into active advocates.
+The key is consistency — share authentic moments, celebrate donor impact, and make giving feel natural rather than forced.
+When used effectively, social media creates a community of engaged supporters who amplify your message and mission.
+Read our guide on how to use social media for your nonprofit.

 The only 100% free